Bahrain light rail network: History

 The project was first unveiled in 2008, with construction planned to start in 2009.
 However, the project was repeatedly delayed.
 The project moved ahead in 2018 after the Bilbao-based consultancy firm, IDOM, completed & submitted a feasibility study to the Ministry of Transportation & Telecommunications.
 The Ministry later announced three tenders in 2019.
 The project will be developed on a Public Private Partnership (PPP) basis.

 The first phase, including about 30 km, with 20 stations, and 2 interchanges, of light rail network, is expected to cost BD453 million.
 Subsequent phases will cost more.

 On 20 February 2023, the Delhi Metro Rail Corporation (DMRC) was selected for the pre-qualification tender process for an international consultancy project to construct the Phase-1 project of the metro project.
 As it bidded, budgeted, participated and facilitated the project's development, after selection, DMRC signed a Memorandum of Understanding (MoU) with Bharat Earth Movers Limited (BEML) for manufacturing and supplying the rolling stock for the first corridor.

+In April 2026, the minister of transportation and telecommunications announced that the metro would be integrated with bus and cycling services as part of a wider mass transit program.
+Construction has not yet started as of April 2026.